AlexanderAlatorreGovea/Email.html/README.md

 This project is an HTML email that is cross email compatible.
-Tested with Litmus, this email provides a personal touch to the daily outreach that companies can make to their consumers/ potential costumers.
+Tested with Litmus, this email provides a personal touch to the daily outreach that companies can make to their consumers.